maxistar/tonwalletapp/readme.md

 - [ ] settings pages
   - [x] create text labels
   - [x] make it look like on the mock
+  - [ ] make delete wallet to be red
+  - [ ] use better components for settings
 - [ ] wallet activity
   - [ ] show transactions and new icon
 - [ ] send dialog